Skip to main content

 The Off Season is a time for sensory stimulation and outdoor exhilaration.
 From meltwater swims to slipping underground into wet winter caves, here’s how to infuse your Tassie trip with added adrenaline.

-Embrace dark places
+Embrace the winter dark

 For those seeking wild – or mild – adventures, join Wild Cave Tours at Mole Creek to go deeper into the dark on a half- or full-day guided tour with a speleologist, exploring the caves of the Great Western Tiers.
 Just south of coastal town Ulverstone are Gunns Plains Caves, formed by an underground stream that still flows.
 Keep your eyes open and you might spot giant freshwater lobster, fish and eel.